Keys to a Successful School Year: Resources to Engage Parents and Support Families

 Prevent Child Abuse America is committed to preventing child abuse and neglect before it happens.
 View their collection of Parenting Tips online here.

 Children’s lives are packed with first-time experiences.
-Sesame Street in Communities’ School Readiness resources will help parents/caregivers start thinking about how to best help children take the next step into a new chapter of learning and growing.
+Sesame Workshops’ School Readiness resources will help parents/caregivers start thinking about how to best help children take the next step into a new chapter of learning and growing.
 Building a strong foundation of early school readiness is key to success in school and in life.
-Explore Sesame Street’s Ready for School Challenge videos for preschool, kindergarten, and first grade, along with printable and interactive activities!
+The Parent-Teacher Communication Tip Sheet outlines questions parents/caregivers should consider and the information they might share when meeting with their child’s teacher.
+Explore all of Sesame Workshop’s School Readiness videos, printables, and interactive activities for preschool, kindergarten, and first grade!
 Also available en Español.

 U.S. Department of Education (ED)